-A parent carer is somebody that looks after a child of their own who has a disability, chronic illness or behavioural difficulties.
+A parent carer is someone who looks after a child of their own who has a disability, chronic illness or behavioural difficulties.

-A young carer is somebody who is under 18 years old who looks after a family member, friend or neighbour.
+A young carer is someone under 18 years old who looks after a family member, friend or neighbour.

-In Somerset, Compass Carers provide a carers support service that is available to all unpaid carers, whether you care for a few hours or provide a substantial amount.
+The Somerset Carers Service provides a carers support service that is available to all unpaid carers, whether you care for a few hours or a substantial amount.

 They give good quality local information, emotional support and practical advice to help you in your caring role.
 They also work closely with the other specialist carer support networks.